 These requirements are applied more strictly in some states than in others.
 In some states, your claim will be barred if you send your notice to the wrong municipal department, even though it might just be down the hall from the correct department.
-Moreover, you have to make sure that you make your claim against the proper governmental entity in the first place.
-To make sure that you satisfy all of your state's notification requirements, if you got hurt on public transportation, you should contact a personal injury lawyer as soon as possible.
+And of course, you have to make sure you file your claim against the proper governmental entity in the first place.